 The status of permanent resident is (or will be) granted:

-- To those settled in the UK while it was still part of the European Union.
+- To those settled in the UK while still a part of the European Union.

 - Conscription to military service, whatever its duration, is permitted.